lettersoup/Sofia-Sans/SofiaSansMatrix/README.md

 # Sofia Sans Matrix

 This folder contains a version of Sofia Sans made for the low resolution (19x144 px.) route signs of buses, trolleybus and the trams.
-The version is made together with Mario Evstatiev and the IBIS group. ТThe font contains only numbers and Bulgarian Cyrillic А-Я.
+The version is made together with Mario Evstatiev and the IBIS group.
+The font contains only numbers and Bulgarian Cyrillic А-Я. It is made in "VISE" (VEHICLE INFORMATION SYSTEM) EDITOR-SOFTWARE .